elliot-drew/structural-bioinf-workshop/workshop_ngl.md

 - Build a homology model using "traditional" template based methods
 - Examine drug/ligand binding through homology modelling and structural alignment

+This workshop uses NGL viewer, an online protein visualisation tool.
+It should be used if its not possible for you to install Pymol on the computer you are currently working on - NGL is not nearly as advanced as Pymol.
+BUT if you cant get Pymol working you can still do everything, it just takes a few more steps sometimes.

+So, if you can try to use the [Pymol version](./workshop_pymol.md).
+Both sets of instructions are identical up until Step 5, so you can easily change halfway.

 ## Modelling Protein Structures

 ### Step 1